Back to Articles

 Which MIL-STD Version Should I Select?

 Many test standards use the U.S. Department of Defense test method standards to define test parameters, so test engineers may encounter Te and TE values when developing an SRS test.
-In some cases, the test standard may simply provide which MIL-STD-810 calculation version to use.
+In some cases, the test standard may provide which MIL-STD-810 calculation version to use.

 Otherwise, it is advised to use the guidelines provided in the test method standards to determine which calculation version meets the MIL-STD specifications.